20

 Abstract

-The urgent need to reduce CO2 emissions has driven the development of green energy alternatives, with hydrogen fuel emerging as a key candidate.
-In this work, we demonstrate a new class of organic semiconducting nanoparticles that achieve remarkable hydrogen evolution rates under photocatalytic conditions.
+The urgent need to reduce CO2 emissions has driven the development of green energy alternatives, with hydrogen fuel emerging as a critical candidate.
+This work demonstrates a new class of organic semiconducting nanoparticles that achieve remarkable hydrogen evolution rates under photocatalytic conditions.
 By optimizing the donor-acceptor polymer ratio, we enhance exciton separation, resulting in a 2.5-fold increase in hydrogen production compared to previously reported nanoparticle systems (24.89 µmol cm-2 h-1 vs 9.9 µmol cm-2 h-1).
-Additionally, using an alternative sacrificial reagent not only boosts hydrogen output but also yields valuable industrial feedstock as a byproduct, offering a dual benefit to energy and chemical industries.
-Additionally, post-polymerisation modification allows for the direct attachment of cocatalysts to the polymer backbone, promoting highly localised catalysis and further enhancing photocatalytic efficiency.
+Additionally, using an alternative sacrificial reagent boosts hydrogen output and yields valuable industrial feedstock as a byproduct, offering a dual benefit to energy and chemical industries.
+Additionally, post-polymerization modification allows for the direct attachment of cocatalysts to the polymer backbone, promoting highly localized catalysis and further enhancing photocatalytic efficiency.

 Biography

-Charlie completed his MSci Degree at Imperial College London under the supervision of Professor Martin Heeney working on the synthesis of organic materials for sodium ion battery electrodes.
-After following Professor Heeney to KAUST, Charlie now works on organic semiconducting polymer materials for applications in organic photovoltaics, transistor device applications, sensors, and photocatalytic nanoparticles.
+Charlie completed his MSci Degree at Imperial College London under the supervision of Professor Martin Heeney, who worked on the synthesis of organic materials for sodium ion battery electrodes.
+After following Professor Heeney to KAUST, Charlie works on organic semiconducting polymer materials for organic photovoltaics, transistor device applications, sensors, and photocatalytic nanoparticles.

-High density quantum dots reconstructed bismuth clusters sites with the in-built electric field to boost electrochemical CO2 to formate production
+High-density quantum dots reconstructed bismuth cluster sites with the in-built electric field to boost electrochemical CO2 to formate production

 By Moyu Yi